aaronjsutton/OverlayComposite/README.md

 - Layer 0: A large blue square
 - Layer 1: A medium orange triangle
-- Layer 2: A small
+- Layer 2: A small green polygon

 _Technical Note:_ For this guide, we will assume that these images are named "Square", "Triangle", and "Polygon" in our app's Asset Catalog, and they are all formatted as PNG images with a transparent background.